sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     \\============================================================================//
     ```

-**Extra:** If you have time, check Snakemake's log in `.snakemake/log/`.
+**(Optional) Exercise:** If you have time, check Snakemake's log in `.snakemake/log/`.
 Is everything as you expected, especially wildcard values, input and output names...?

 ??? success "Answer"
     You can check the logs with: